ibm-cloud-docs/vmwaresolutions/services/caveonix_license_ordering.md

 4. Specify a new license name, or use the default one **cav-_xx_** where _xx_ represents two randomly generated alphabetic characters.
 The name must be unique across all RiskForesight service instances and all instances in the {{site.data.keyword.cloud_notm}} account.
 5. In the **License notes** field, optionally enter a note.
 For example, you can enter a note to help you identify associated instances.
 6. Specify the number of virtual machines (VMs) you want to license.
-7. Click the link or links of the terms and third-party service agreements that apply to your order.
-Ensure that you agree with these terms before you order the license.
+7. Click the link or links of the license agreements that apply to your order and ensure that you agree with them before you order the license.
 8. Click **Add to estimate** or **Create**.

 ## Results